|Description||Description of the device connection.|

 The variables will be saved to the clipboard in tab-separated format.
 You can now paste the contents into an empty text file for use with importing into the Ignition Gateway.

 In order to browse Tags in the Designer, you must first create a mapping for the device in the Gateway.
-The Manage Tags page can be accessed by navigating to the Omron device and clicking the Tags link.
+The Manage Tags page can be accessed by navigating to the Omron device and clicking the addresses link.

 Once you save any changes made to the Tag mapping, you can view the Tags in the Tag Creator.